Boyne Resorts: History

 In 2001, Boyne added its first Canadian resort, Cypress Mountain outside Vancouver, British Columbia.
 Cypress Mountain was the host to all the Freestyle and Snowboard events for the 2010 Winter Olympic Games.
 In 2002, the company's founder and visionary, Everett Kircher died; his children maintained Boyne as a privately held company (Kircher had transferred ownership of the company to his children in 1976).
-John Kircher oversees the Brighton and Crystal Mountain operations.
-Stephen Kircher oversees the Eastern and Midwest operations as well as Western operations at Big Sky Resort, Cypress Mountain and The Summit at Snoqualmie.
-Amy Kircher is the Chairperson of the board.
-In 2007, Boyne Resorts entered into a sale and leaseback arrangement with CNL Income Properties on the Gatlinburg Skilift, Brighton and Cypress Mountain.
-The leases run for at least 40 years to Boyne for operations and all have buy back provisions to Boyne Resorts.
-Later in 2007, Boyne purchased Sunday River and Sugarloaf in Maine from The American Skiing Company and entered into a sale and leaseback arrangement with CNL Income Properties with similar 40 year leases.
+Son, John Kircher oversaw the Brighton, Cypress Mountain, and Crystal Mountain operations.
+Son, Stephen Kircher was overseeing the Midwest operations as well as operations at Big Sky Resort.
+Daughter, Amy Kircher Wright served as the Chairperson of the board.
+In 2007, Boyne Resorts entered into a sale and leaseback arrangement with CNL Income Properties on the Gatlinburg SkiLift, Brighton and Cypress Mountain.
+The leases run for at least 40 years to Boyne for operations and all have buy back provisions.
+Later in 2007, Boyne purchased Sunday River and Sugarloaf in Maine from The American Skiing Company and entered into a sale and leaseback arrangement with CNL Income Properties with similar 40-year leases.

 On September 19, 2007, Boyne announced their purchase of CNL Income Properties leases for The Summit at Snoqualmie, Washington, and Loon Mountain, New Hampshire, from Booth Creek Resorts.
 This purchase made Boyne the largest family owned ski resort operator in North America in terms of number of resorts, and second in number of skier visits at almost 3.6 million visitors.

 Boyne Resorts also holds or held numerous patents on snowmaking technologies and has unveiled its latest technology in the Boyne Low E Fan Gun throughout its eastern resorts.

 In 2016, CNL Income Properties sold all six of the ski resorts they leased to Boyne to Och-Ziff Capital Management.
-On March 31, 2017, John Kircher, 20-year CEO of Boyne and son of co-founder, acquired Crystal Mountain by trading it with his shares in the company.
-In March 2018, Boyne Resorts purchased Sunday River, Sugarloaf, The Summit at Snoqualmie, Loon Mountain, Brighton, and Cypress Mountain Ski Area from Och-Ziff Capital Management after years of leasing the properties.
+On March 31, 2017, John Kircher, son of co-founder, acquired Crystal Mountain by trading it with his shares in the company.
+In March 2018, Boyne Resorts purchased Sunday River, Sugarloaf, The Summit at Snoqualmie, Loon Mountain, Brighton, Cypress Mountain Ski Area, and Gatlinburg SkyLift from Och-Ziff Capital Management after years of leasing the properties.
+Crystal Mountain was sold to Alterra Mountain Company in 2018.